JamesByers/GA-SEA-DAT1/README.md

 ### Class 18: Regularization and Clustering
 **By the end of this lesson you will be able to:**

-* standardize features
+* Standardize features
-* Be able to cluster using K-means and DBSCAN
+* Sluster using K-means and DBSCAN
-* Be abke to compare "how good" the clustering models are
+* Compare "how good" the clustering models are

 **Topics/Highlights**